juquann/pdsnd_github/README.md

 # pdsnd_github
+Date created:
-Date created created April 14, 2021
+created April 14, 2021

+Project Title:
-Project Title Bikeshare project
+Bikeshare project

+Description:
-Description This project is based on Udacity's nanodegree using python and bikeshare data from previous project.
+This project is based on Udacity's nanodegree using python and bikeshare data from previous project.

+Files used:
-Files used CSV files and python!
+CSV files and python!

+Credits:
-Credits Stack Overflow, Udacity Mentors and Julian B.
+Stack Overflow, Udacity Mentors and Julian B.

+Computer:
-Computer OS Windows 10
+OS Windows 10